Suitengūmae Station

 Suitengūmae Station (水天宮前駅, Suitengūmae-eki) is a subway station on the Tokyo Metro Hanzomon Line in Chūō, Tokyo, operated by the Tokyo subway operator Tokyo Metro.
-It is connected by moving walkways to the Tokyo City Air Terminal, and Ningyocho Station is located 500 meters to the east (although there is no transfer corridor between the two stations).
+It is connected by moving walkways to the Tokyo City Air Terminal, and Ningyocho Station is located 500 meters to the northwest (although there is no transfer corridor between the two stations).

 Lines

 Suitengūmae Station is served by the Tokyo Metro Hanzōmon Line, and is numbered Z-10.

 Station layout

 History

 Suitengūmae Station opened on 28 November 1990.
 It was the eastern terminus of the Hanzomon Line until 2003, when the line was extended to Oshiage Station.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.